IgniteUI/help-topics/topics/02_Controls/igScheduler/00_igScheduler_Overview.md

 ### Binding to data sources overview

-In most cases, you will use the `dataSource` option of the `igScheduler` to bind to data. `ScheduleListDataSource` should be initialized, where the [appointments](igscheduler-configure-appointments.html) and [resources](igscheduler-configure-resources.html) collections should be configured.
+The `dataSource` and `resources` options of the `igScheduler` are required for the data binding.
+Each option need to be assigned an array that is holding the corresponding appointments or resources collection.
+Please refer to the [Configure appointments](igscheduler-configure-appointments.html) and [Configure resources](igscheduler-configure-resources.html) topics for a more detailed overview.

 ## <a id="related-topics"></a>Related Topics